jcfieldsdev/history-helper/README.md

 *Title or URL*, *Title*, *URL*, *Host*, and *Path* search the history for text using the following comparison operations:

+- Is
+- Is not
 - Contains
 - Does not contain
 - Starts with
 - Does not start with
 - Ends with
 - Does not end with
+- Match
+- Does not match

+*Match* and *Does not match* are used for regular expressions.
+If there is a syntax error in the regular expression, an error icon appears at the end of the text field.
+Hovering the mouse cursor over this icon shows the error message.
+Rows containing errors are skipped when searching.

 The *Match case* option does case-sensitive string comparisons.
 The *Match whole word* option only finds results where the search string is bordered by word boundary characters (such as spaces or hyphens) and not all substring matches.
+This option does not apply to the *Match*, *Does not match*, *Is*, or *Is not* operations.
 Each text field has a button to clear it.

 *Visit count* filters the history by a numeric value using the following comparison operations: